 All The Buzz On Teeth Whitening System

-Why the confusion about teeth whitening system?
+Why the confusion about teeth whitening system and teeth whitening methods?

 Any over-the-counter teeth whitening system claims to use the same ingredients and produce the same results as any professional teeth whitening system, yet the professional market claims to produce the only worthy results.
 The consumer is left somewhat puzzled and downright confused.
 Most people hesitate or hold off completely on pursuing their whitest smile due to their uncertainty and fear of wasting time and money.
 To shed some light, we went on a quest to answer some of the probing questions surrounding any teeth whitening system.

 You can learn more about a teeth whitening system from the leading company for professional teeth whitening products, Opalescence™.

 What are the factors that influence any teeth whitening system?

 It’s important to know results vary a lot because a lot can impact the process, only some of which are controllable.
 Because of this claims surrounding whitening are difficult to make.

 The following factors greatly impact the process of any teeth whitening process:

 - Initial Tooth Color/Shade impacts results of any teeth whitening system

 It is documented that those with a more yellow hue have a greater response to teeth whitening than those who have more gray or brown hues to their teeth.
 Intrinsic gray discoloration is commonly seen in exposure to different types of medications.
 Tetracycline is the antibiotic most commonly associated with gray staining.
 Brown hues are often seen with excessive intake of fluoride, referred to as fluorosis.
 Fluorosis may also create a mottled or blotchy look to the enamel.
 All of these factors make it difficult to achieve optimal results.

 - Unique and inherent whitening potential impacts results of any teeth whitening system